UKHomeOffice/kube-hocs-alfresco/README.md

-# kube-hocs-data-service
+# kube-hocs-alfresco
-Kube configuration for the HOCS-Data-Service
+Kube configuration for the HOCS-Alfresco